mas-bandwidth/netcode/STANDARD.md

 * If a client from the packet source address is already connected, ignore the packet.

-* If a client with the client id contained in the packet source address is already connected, ignore the packet.
+* If a client with the client id contained in the private connect token data is already connected, ignore the packet.

 * If the connect token has already been used by a different packet source IP address, ignore the packet.

-* Otherwise, add the private connect token hmac + packet source IP address to the history of connect tokens used on this dedicated server.
+* Otherwise, add the private connect token hmac + packet source IP address to the history of connect tokens already used.

 * If no client slots are available, then the server is full.
 Respond with a _connection denied packet_.